Skip to main content

 • Save any debris from the storm

-• Note the date and time of the storm
+• Note the date and approximate time the storm passed

 • Collect weather reports confirming the event

-• They can identify damage you might miss
+• They can identify damage that is not visible from the ground

-• You'll know what to expect from the adjuster's assessment
+• You will have a clearer picture of what to expect from the adjuster's walk

 • Your insurance policy and declarations page